Stono/devenv/README.md

 The purpose here is that I can easily lift and shift my entire environment between machines, and ensure consistency across every environment.

+There is also the fact that I don't trust a lot of modules that we install in NPM, Ruby etc, so I want to do all my development in an environment which is as isolated as possible from my host machine.

 ## Components
 The following components are installed: